-3 Ways to Mitigate the Risk of Non-Compliance with Independent Contractors
+3 Ways to Mitigate Compliance Risk When Hiring Independent Contractors

 The independent workforce is here to stay.
 More than 41 million Americans are currently working independently on a full- or part-time basis and we predict that by 2027, more than half of the workforce will be, or will have worked independently.
 This means that if you aren’t doing so already, you’ll likely be engaging some of this independent talent soon.